-- Crime Stoppers is a free call Australia wide where members of the public can provide information about criminal activity or persons involved in a crime. - Crime Stoppers can be completely anonymous. - Crime Stoppers information is recorded and can assist police in putting together a bigger picture of possible criminal activity in different areas.
+- Crime Stoppers is a free call Australia wide to provide information about criminal activity or persons involved in a crime. - Crime Stoppers can be completely anonymous. - Crime Stoppers information is recorded and can assist police in putting together a bigger picture of possible criminal activity in different areas.